connervieira/Predator/docs/CONFIGURE.md

                 - This setting can override both the license plate validation format, as well as the minimum confidence threshold.
                 - When set to `false`, Predator will discard plates that don't have any valid guesses.
                 - This setting does not override `general>alerts>alerts_ignore_validation`, and can be set to `false` without interfering with license plate hot-list alerts.
-                - This value does not effect which license plates are logged to disk as configured in the `realtime>saving` configuration section.
+                - This value does not affect which license plates are logged to disk as configured in the `realtime>saving` configuration section.
             - `license_plate_format` is a list of strings that provide Predator with examples of how license plates in your region should be formatted.
                 - For example, license plates in the state of Ohio generally follow the pattern of 3 letters followed by 4 numbers.
 In Ohio, this preference might contain `"AAA0000"` to filter out plate guesses that don't match the most common formatting pattern.
                 - This preference only considers the type of each character, not the character itself.